 • to formulate practical conclusions to help the parish move forward.

-Further details are availabe by clicking on the tabs below.
-Incuded are minutes of joint meetings held with the Parish Pastoral Council of Saint Anthony’s, Melksham.
+Further details are available by clicking on the tabs below.

 Members of the Parish Pastoral Council are appointed by the Parish Priest, current members are as follows:

 Father Vincent Curtis